the-events-calendar/event-tickets/readme.txt

 = [5.12.0] TBD =

 * Fix - Ensure Stripe refunds are recorded in WordPress.
 [ET-2142]
-* Feature - Provide a site wide Order Management screen for seeing Tickets sales through Tickets Commerce.
+* Feature - Added new Orders Management page to view and manage all Tickets Commerce orders from one location.
 [ET-2117]

 = [5.11.0.5] 2024-07-11 =